PROVINCETOWN COMMONS ART & DESIGN STUDIOS PROGRAM • APPLICATION INFORMATION

 PROVINCETOWN COMMONS: Provincetown’s newest endeavor is dedicated to community, creativity and innovation.
 Located in the heart of Provincetown, the Commons occupies the nearly 10,000 square foot building located at 46 Bradford Street, once home to The Governor Bradford School and the town’s Community Center.
-Operating as a registered non-profit organization, Provincetown Commons has completed phase one of a multi-phase renovation with most of its community spaces opening in winter 2019.
+Operating as a registered non-profit organization.

 · Developing new bodies of creative work.

 · Establishing or advancing creative businesses or economic initiatives.